 Unbeknownst to many, government programs and interventions are available specifically to help small businesses flourish.
 The most sought-after ones were low-interest business loans, allowing entrepreneurs to build the foundation for their business without drowning in debt.

 For those that were eager to launch, a big chunk wanted to get things going within the next year.
 It wouldn’t be surprising if many entered the manufacturing industry, which seemed to be the consensus top choice among respondents.
 Regardless of sector, though, starting your own business allows for total independence and control, two things that many people clearly value greatly.

-Skynova’s 33 online software modules help small businesses tackle their invoicing needs with pinpoint accuracy and efficiency.
-We also like to write articles about topics we feel passionate about, usually taking on a business or workplace angle (as we have here, where we focused on small businesses and entrepreneurship).
+Skynova’s many online software modules help small businesses tackle their invoicing and other needs with pinpoint accuracy and efficiency.
+We also like to write articles about topics we feel passionate about, usually taking on a business or workplace angle.
 We use both primary and secondary research to build our articles, pulling in information from a range of sources to highlight the analysis that has been conducted.

 We surveyed 1,003 respondents ranging in age from 18 to 72 in order to explore the challenges that prospective entrepreneurs face.
 The mean age was 38 with a standard deviation of 12 years.
 For generational breakdowns, 16% were baby boomers, 30% were Generation X, 38% were millennials, and Gen Z were 16%.
 43% of our respondents identified as women, and 57% identified as men.

 Survey data has certain limitations related to self-reporting.
 These limitations include, but aren’t limited to, telescoping, exaggeration, and selective memory.
 We didn’t weight our data or statistically test our hypotheses.
 This was a purely exploratory project that examines the challenges facing prospective entrepreneurs.